cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - Ensure no root account access key exists (Scored)
   - Ensure MFA is enabled for the "root" account
   - Ensure hardware MFA is enabled for the "root" account (Scored)
-  - IAM users should not have IAM policies attached
   - Ensure CloudTrail is enabled in all regions
   - Ensure CloudTrail log file validation is enabled
   - CloudTrail trails should be integrated with CloudWatch Logs